 /opt/android-studio/bin/studio.sh

 Congratulations!
 You have successfully installed Android Studio.
 Thanks for using this tutorial for installing Android Studio on your Ubuntu 18.04 LTS.
-For additional help or useful information, we recommend you to check the official Android Studio website.
+For additional help or useful information, we recommend you check the official Android Studio website.